jovanjanevski001/VHDL/README.md

-This repo contains HDL code written in VHDL
+This repository contains VHDL code written for commonly used entities and custom projects